Extended Tummy Tuck/Extended Abdominoplasty for excess skin removal

 Frequently Asked Questions

-- Abdominoplasty tightens your abdominal region from hip bone to hip bone while an extended tummy tuck also contours your flanks and hip area – usually around to the midline.
+- Abdominoplasty tightens your abdominal region from hip bone to hip bone while an extended Abdominoplasty/Tummy Tuck also addresses your flanks and hip area – usually around to the midline.

-Is extended tummy tuck a major surgery?
+Is extended Tummy Tuck/Abdominoplasty a major surgery?

-- Yes, it is major surgery.
-An extended tummy tuck is a more intensive procedure than a traditional tummy tuck.
+- An extended Tummy Tuck/Abdominoplasty is a more intensive procedure than a traditional Abdominoplasty/Tummy Tuck.
 Some patients stay in the hospital for one night while others have to stay more than a week.

 - You will be hunched over for at least a week after the surgery.

 - It takes time to stand up straight after the surgery.

 - Its actually best if you can sleep slightly hunched over.
 As it helps prevent pulling at the incision area.

 What are flanks?